djplaner/memex/share/blog/pondering-hax-web-components-and-blackboard.md

 A web component is a nicely encapsulated bit of code.
 Code that provides some specific functionality.
 For example, the ability to make a meme. i.e. take any image on the web and overlay words of my choosing on that image. (e.g. the three times SpongeBob's happy dance gif was used in the image above.

-No online meme maker was used in the construction of the above content in Blackboard.
+No online meme maker was used in the construction of the above Blackboard-based content.

 Instead - like all web components - I used a specially created HTML tag.
 Just like any other HTML tag, but provide this unique meme making functionality.
 What's more I could use this functionality as many times as I want.
 For example, I could add a meme with happy dance SpongeBob saying ["hello world"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program)